Whether you find an animal in need or you want a new family pet, please consider rescue before buying from a breeder or a pet shop.

 What You Can Do If You Find A Pet in Need #

-If you happen to come across a stray or animal in need, there are many places on the island that provide care and support to our furry friends; however, many are overcrowded and have limited space for extra animals in need.
-Bear this in mind, many of them will ask if you are able to perform any basic First Aid on injured animals that you find (i.e. bandage and compress any wounds, clean them, offer comfort) and also whether or not you can temporarily look after the animal at your house until you can get it to a vet, or suitable provisions can be made at the shelter for the animal in question.
-However, primarily these organizations aim to offer safety and salvation and will endeavor to help any animal in need, wherever possible.
+If you happen to come across a stray or animal in need, there are many places on the island that provide care and support to our furry friends, however many are overcrowded and hard put to take in extra animals.
+Bearing this in mind, many of them will ask if you are able to perform any basic First Aid on injured animals that you find (i.e. bandage and compress any wounds, clean them, offer comfort) and also whether or not you can temporarily look after the animal at your house until you can get it to a vet, or suitable provisions can be made at the shelter for the animal in question.
+However, primarily these organisations aim to offer safety and salvation and will endeavour to help any animal in need, wherever possible.

 How You Can Help #